cablehead/vanilla/README.md

 ## Overview

-Vanilla is a fast, concurrent, micro server-framework.
+Vanilla is a fast, concurrent, micro server-library.
 It's designed to be used with PyPy and with CPython 2.6 or 2.7.
 Vanilla is:

 - **lightweight**: distributed as a single file and requires *no* external